Caring for yourself during the Referendum Campaign

 While not every woman will be finding the Referendum campaign hard, the media coverage and the general discussion of the campaign may be difficult for some women who are pregnant, women who have had abortions, miscarriages, traumatic births or who have fertility difficulties.
 Each woman will experience different feelings and will want to deal with it in a way that is right for her.

-In the final days of the Referendum campaign, it is important that women who are finding it tough have access to supports and can talk about their experiences.
+It is important that women who are finding it tough have access to supports and can talk about their experiences.
 Our member groups, the IFPA and Dublin Well Woman, offer counselling to women.
 Women can reach out, whether their own experience of pregnancy was last week or 30 years ago.
 Our members in the Dublin Rape Crisis Centre and Women’s Aid provide support to women experiencing sexual and domestic violence.
 The Samaritans also offer a safe space for people to talk about whatever issue is getting to them.

 Dublin Well Woman Centre – free after abortion counselling, whether 3 weeks, or 20 years after.
 01 3749243.